 6. Exterior Treatment/Deed Restriction.
-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit for the review and approval in writing of the Executive Director, a color board or other indication of the exterior materials and color scheme to be utilized in the construction of the proposed horse barn and fences.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit for the review and approval in writing of the Executive Director, a color board or other indication of the exterior materials and color scheme to be utilized in the construction of the proposed horse barn, fencing and minor addition to the existing residence.
 The color of the structure, roof and fencing permitted hereby shall be restricted to color compatible with the surrounding environment (earth tones) including shades of green, brown, and gray, with no white or light shades, no red tile roof and no bright tones except as minor accents.
 All windows shall be comprised of non-glare glass.

 PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall execute and record a deed restriction, in a form and content acceptable to the Executive Director, which reflects the restrictions stated above on the proposed development.
 The document shall run with the land for the life of the structure approved in this permit, binding all successors and assigns, and shall be recorded free of prior liens and encumbrances that the Executive Director determines may affect the enforceability of the restriction.
-This deed restriction shall not be removed or changed without a Coastal

-Commission-approved amendment to this coastal development permit unless the Executive Director determines that no amendment is required.
+This deed restriction shall not be removed or changed without a Coastal Commission-approved amendment to this coastal development permit unless the Executive Director determines that no amendment is required.

-7. Disposal of Graded Spoils.
+- 7. Future Development.
+This permit is for construction of a fenced horse barn and riding arena and an approximately 19 sq. ft. addition to the existing residence.
+All other development with proposals for the site, including those for tennis courts or fencing, shall require review and approval by the Coastal Commission, or its successor in interest, under a separate coastal development permit or an amendment to this permit. - 8.
+Disposal of Graded Spoils.
 PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall identify the location for the disposal of graded spoils.
-If the site is located within the coastal zone, a separate coastal development permit or permit amendment shall first be obtained from the California Coastal Commission or its successors in interest.
+If the site is located within the coastal zone, a separate coastal development permit or permit amendment shall first be obtained from the California Coastal Commission.